U.S. Citizens and Residents Abroad

 U.S. citizens and resident aliens are subject to U.S. income tax regardless of where they live.
 We assist people worldwide with the timely filing of their annual returns and foreign income and asset reporting.
 If you have been delinquent with any of your tax filings, we can help you get into compliance and ask that late filing and/or FBAR penalties be abated.

-Deductions, credits and exclusions
+Deductions, credits, and exclusions

-We can help you to take full advantage of all the deductions, credits and exclusions to which you are entitled, including but not limited to the Foreign Tax Credit and the Foreign Earned Income Exclusion.
+We can help you to take full advantage of all the deductions, credits, and exclusions to which you are entitled, including but not limited to the Foreign Tax Credit and the Foreign Earned Income Exclusion.

 To avoid double taxation, the U.S. has signed a number of tax treaties with foreign countries that provide for reduced tax rates and tax exemptions for certain types of income.
-Few account for double social security tax, however, and creative tax planning (particularly for self-employed individuals) is often warranted.
+Few will account for double social security tax, however, and creative tax planning (particularly for self-employed individuals) is often warranted.